GeorgeLepska/George-Lepska-Portfolio/README.md

 Skills and Technology: The project was done in R, and used ggplot for data visualization and analysis and dplyr for data manipulation.

-Results: Although the mean word search scores exhibited a trend to be higher among the groups with jumpscares, the results failed to achieve statistical significance.
+Results: Although the mean word search scores exhibited a trend to be higher among the groups with jumpscares, the results failed to reach statistical significance.

 Link to Paper: [The Effect of Jumpscares on Word Search Performance.pdf](https://github.com/GeorgeLepska/George-Lepska-Portfolio/blob/main/QAC307%20Final%20Paper%20Lepska.pdf)